Ketosis Tips & Tricks to increase production of ketones: my favourite 10

 - Eat only when you’re hungry.
 Eating 3 meals a day is just a cultural habit.

-- Use a breath ketones analyser, instead of urine strips, to check your ketones production, as it is a much better indicator.
+- Use ketone test strips or a breath ketones analyser, to check your ketones production is adequate.

 - Don’t be tempted to eat low-carb AND low-fat foods.
 Huge mistake and potentially harmful.